Fusionmedstaff

 🩺 Administer medications

-🩺 Assess patient conditions and vital signs
+🩺 Perform patient assessment including check vital signs

-🩺 Educate patients and families on care
+🩺 Provide family and patient education on care

 🩺 Collaborate with patient care teams to track progress and patient care